yoeo/scala-explained/syntax.md

 /* -->
-running computations on the cloud error caught: cannot connect to the cloud cloud computations done
+running computations on the cloud cloud error: cannot connect to the cloud cloud computations done
 */
 ```